MSREnable/HandsFreeSoundJam/src/dsp/jam/MVP.md

-# EyeJam: the minimum viable product
+# Hands-Free Sound Jam: the minimum viable product

-This document will serve to describe all the whisper functions needed to run the EyeJam minimum viable product (MVP), and what order to call them in.
+This document will serve to describe all the whisper functions needed to run the MSHFSJ minimum viable product (MVP), and what order to call them in.
 Rather than provide an API reference page, the format of this document will be more of an introductory tutorial on how the Whisper library works in general, and things to think about when using it from C# via the compiled DLL.